Four Lessons learned from Barbara Deming —

-In 1975, with a passionate commitment to the emerging work of feminist writers, she founded The Money for Women Fund with a few thousand dollars she was able to put aside from her monthly income.
-In 1977, she wrote in a letter: “Our capital is still very small. . . only about $18,000, which I received from an insurance company after I was hurt in an auto accident.
+In 1975, acting on her passionate commitment to the emerging work of feminist writers, Deming founded the Money for Women Fund with a few thousand dollars she was able to put aside from her monthly income.
+In a 1977 letter, she wrote: “Our capital is still very small. . . only about $18,000, which I received from an insurance company after I was hurt in an auto accident.
 But I also add to the Fund’s account as much money as I am able to save—several thousand dollars each year.”
 After her death in 1984, Money for Women became one of the major beneficiaries of her estate and was renamed Money for Women/Barbara Deming Memorial Fund.

 Books and articles by Barbara Deming:

-Prison Notes , New York: Grossman Publishers, 1966.
+Prison Notes.
+New York: Grossman Publishers, 1966.

-Running Away From Myself; a Dream Portrait of America Drawn From the Films of the Forties , New York: Grossman Publishers, 1969.
+Running Away from Myself: A Dream Portrait of America Drawn from the Films of the Forties.
+New York: Grossman Publishers, 1969.

-Revolution and Equilibrium , New York: Grossman Publishers, 1971.
+Revolution and Equilibrium.
+New York: Grossman Publishers, 1971.

-Wash Us & Comb Us , New York: Grossman Publishers, 1972.
+Wash Us & Comb Us.
+New York: Grossman Publishers, 1972.

-We Cannot Live Without Our Lives , New York: Grossman Publishers, 1974.
+We Cannot Live Without Our Lives.
+New York: Grossman Publishers, 1974.

-A Humming Under My Feet , London: Women's Press, 1974.
+A Humming Under My Feet.
+London: Women's Press, 1974.

-Remembering Who We Are , Tallahassee, FL: The Naiad Press, 1981.
+Remembering Who We Are.
+Tallahassee, FL: Naiad Press, 1981.